 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, you should start looking for schools that offer a master's or doctoral degree program in counseling.
 Request information from schools offering counseling programs in Delaware to know more about how you can acquire additional necessary educational qualifications.

 Make sure you examine the educational requirements for Delaware counseling licensure and then speak with your college's advisor to make sure they offer all the required coursework.

-After completing your degree, you can start acquiring professional counseling experience of 3200 hours which must be done in no more than 4 years.
+After completing your degree, you can start acquiring professional counseling experience of 3200 hours, which should be done in no more than 4 years.
 1600 of these hours need to be under direct supervision approved by the Delaware Board of Professional Counselors of Mental Health.

-You will find more information on these Delaware Counseling Licensure requirements on the Delaware Division of Professional Regulation webpage.
+You can find more information on these Delaware Counseling Licensure requirements on the Delaware Division of Professional Regulation webpage.